 Everyone has a favorite teacher, so invite your customers to participate in a favorite teacher contest via email.
 Put a call for nominations on Facebook, and then have your customers vote on their favorite entrants.
 Award the winners with a prize package from your company.

 Last chance sale

 If a deal has a deadline, customers are more likely to act fast.
-While you can use the last chance sale throughout the year, it made sense for Shoplet to try and cash in on this busy time of year with a last chance sale.
+While you can use the last chance sale throughout the year, it makes sense to try and cash in on this busy time of year with a last chance sale.

 Dorm decorating tips

 Don’t forget, college students are returning to dorms, too.
 Offer helpful tips for the college-bound group.
 For example, offer tips to create dorm decor that suggests a few products from your shop.
 Or offer ideas on how to cook ramen in a dorm room, pizza or restaurant deals, or a back-to-school oil change before they set off.

 From smartphones to social media updates, use this month to spin a few digital inventions into marketing emails.

 In October of 1971, the first email was sent.
 Honor this big event by sending an email recognizing this milestone, and ask customers to refer a friend via email.
 Groupon, the discount site, offers an incentive with its refer a friend program.